+The best options for providing more moderately priced housing in the current residential portion of the Town are room rentals and addition of ADUs.
+Both could provide opportunities for increased residential diversity.
 To further support expansion of room and home rentals, it is recommended the Town explore establishing a rental licensing program.
 Enforcement of an annual Town rental license, coupled with inspections to ensure compliance with Montgomery County Code Chapter 29, Landlord-Tenant Relations, can ensure safe rental housing stock, as well as compliance with updated parking requirements.
 Room rentals could enable some property owners to stay longer in their own homes.
 To help ensure retention of the character of the residential zones, it is recommended that accessory room rentals be limited to a maximum of two bedrooms.
-When the Town is ready to deviate further from its historic focus on single family dwellings, it should explore the use of accessory dwelling units (ADUs), popularly known as "Granny flats."
-This would increase affordable housing options to accommodate extended families and a broader range of households.
+The addition of accessory dwelling units (ADUs) modeled on the Montgomery County ADU process and administered by Montgomery County could also increase housing diversity.
+Montgomery County oversight would be desirable since they are already set up to deal with processing and potential enforcement issues.
+If ADUs are integrated into the main structure of the property it would reduce impervious surfaces and avoid new foundations.
+This approach would tend to preserve the existing urban forest within the town.
+Alternatively, a separate structure has the advantage of replicating the modest size of the original 14' x 28' module that ties many of the historic houses together.
+Modest scale would be ensured by the current accessory building requirements including lot coverage.
+As with room rentals it is recommended that ADUs be limited to a maximum of two bedrooms to ensure retention of the residential character of the current zones.
+Both room rentals and ADUs When the Town is ready to deviate further from its historic focus on single family dwellings, it should explore the use of accessory dwelling units (ADUs), popularly known as "Granny flats."
+This would could increase affordable housing options to accommodate extended families and a broader range of households.
 As with rental expansion, compliance with parking requirements would be critical.